Coronation Street's William Roache 'urged girl to write back'

 At one point she and Mr Roache left the dressing room, she said, and he pulled her "roughly" by the arm in the direction of a men's toilet.

 She told the court Mr Roache took her hand and indecently assaulted her.

-The complainant said: "I was shocked and I didn't really understand what was going on, but the one thing I thoroughly understood was that I should not have been in the gents."'Flattered by attention'
+The complainant said: "I was shocked and I didn't really understand what was going on, but the one thing I thoroughly understood was that I should not have been in the gents."

 The complainant said that a few weeks after the assault she received the letter, which read: "Thank you for your marvellous letter and the nice things you said in it.

 "I am enclosing a photo which I hope you like.
 I am away for three weeks now but I would like a letter from you waiting for me when I get back.

 "Write to me when you start school again and tell me more.
 Love Bill xx."